Responsible Viewing in the Wild

 Although experiencing dolphins and other marine life up close at Dolphin Quest is safe and educational, encounters with wild animals can be harmful for both humans and animals.
 Dolphin Quest promotes the responsible viewing of animals in the wild.
 At Dolphin Quest, all animal interactions are designed and provided by marine mammal specialists with two priorities; to be a positive, voluntary, and enriching experience for the dolphin participants and to be a safe, educational and inspiring experience for the human participants.

-- Bring binoculars along on viewing excursions to assure a good view from the recommended viewing distances.
+- Bring binoculars along on viewing excursions to get a good view from the recommended viewing distances.

 - Limit your time observing an animal to 1/2 hour.